Ryan Seacrest: Live with Kelly and Ryan

 After a year-long search, on May 1, 2017, it was announced that Seacrest would join Kelly Ripa as host of Live with Kelly and Ryan as her new permanent co-host and executive producer.
 Seacrest succeeded Michael Strahan, who left the show the previous year.
 Seacrest started work on the day of the announcement.
 By December 2017 the show was averaging over 3 million viewers.

 On February 16, 2023, Seacrest announced that he would be leaving Live with Kelly and Ryan after six years in April 2023, primarily due to traveling as his primary residence is in Los Angeles, while the show tapes in New York City.
 Seacrest made his last appearance as full-time host on April 14, 2023.
 Mark Consuelos, husband of Kelly Ripa, replaced him full-time on April 17, 2023.

 Seacrest has stated, however, that he would return to guest host whenever Consuelos is unavailable.

 Wheel of Fortune

 On June 27, 2023, The New York Times reported that Seacrest would become the new host of Wheel of Fortune to replace Pat Sajak, who announced his retirement from hosting two weeks earlier, starting with the show's 42nd season in fall 2024, citing "two people familiar with the plan".
 Seacrest and Sony would later confirm the news in separate releases.
 Seacrest began hosting duties on September 9, 2024.
-Despite this, Sajak remained as host of Celebrity Wheel of Fortune in its fifth season due to Seacrest focusing on American Idol auditions.
+Despite this, Sajak remained as host of Celebrity Wheel of Fortune in its fifth season.
+Seacrest took over hosting duties for the following season.